Chris Townsend gives his verdict on the Berghaus Hydroshell Hybrid

 The tougher 3-layer fabric makes up the hood, shoulders and top half of the arms.

 The lighter 2.5-layer version makes up most of the body and the lower half of the arms.
-This results in a jacket that is quite light and that feels substantial.
+This results in a waterproof jacket that is quite light and that feels substantial.
 Breathability is good.

 The jacket has one big flaw.
 The huge helmet-compatible hood doesn’t have a volume adjuster.
 Using the front drawcords it can be tightened enough that I can see out, though it’s like looking down a tunnel and doesn’t move with my head.